 Potential applicants for GHC’s Africa-based fellowship program — read on to learn what you can expect in our forthcoming application opening December 1, 2022.

-Thank you for your interest in becoming a Global Health Corps fellow!
-This application preview is for the 2021-2022 fellowship year which began in July 2021.
-Please refer to the apply to be a fellow page for detailed information about the fellowship program, including fellowship benefits and logistics.
-If you have any questions that are not addressed on the Frequently Asked Questions page, please email [email protected].
+This application preview is for the 2023-2024 Africa fellowship which will begin in July 2023 and end in July 2024.
+Note that the actual online application may differ slightly from this preview.
+Please refer to the Apply for the Africa Fellowship page for detailed information about the fellowship program.
+If you have any questions that are not addressed on the Frequently Asked Questions page, please email [email protected]

 Your full application will be visible to both the GHC reviewers and the placement organization(s) to which you apply.
 All responses must be written in English.

 You should be prepared to verify upon request that all information you provide in your application is true and your original work.

 Please upload a copy of your passport verifying your citizenship.
 If you are a citizen of more than one country or are a legal permanent resident, please combine each passport copy or legal permanent residency document into one document to upload.
 If you do not have a passport, please upload another document that proves your citizenship (for example, a birth certificate or national identity card).
 Please make sure your document is not expired.

 Global Health Corps is committed to having an inclusive community of fellows and alumni.
 Please answer the questions below to help us better understand the diversity and motivations of our applicant pool overall.
 The information gathered will be used purely for statistical analysis of the Global Health Corps applicant pool.
 It will bear no weight on your application and will not be sent to GHC reviewers, placement organizations, or any other outside institutions, governments, or stakeholders.